-Afterwards, logout of the admin account and log in with the new simple user account.
+Afterwards, log out of the admin account and log in with the new simple user account.

 Once logged in, go to the Webmail section and click the Compose button.
 Use the webmail to test sending a mail to any other email address you have.
-If successful, you should see something like below confirming the mail was sent.
+If successful, you should see something like the below confirming the mail was sent.

 Then check your recipient email to see if the mail was delivered.
 Even with the appropriate sender and email authenticator records set, the mail might still arrive in the spam folder so don’t forget to check there if the message doesn’t appear momentarily.